 | Oct | 50 min | 1 week |

 From May through September, a pre-booked summit slot is mandatory.
 November-February you can often walk up.
 The shoulder months (March, April, October) work with a 1-week-ahead booking.
+If your dates are still flexible, the month-by-month crowd picture for the whole city is in our best time to visit Paris guide.

 Three things commonly confused: